 - Poison Dart Frog

-Machu Picchu was discovered in 1911 by an American archeologist.
+An American archeologist discovered Machu Picchu in 1911..
 Historians think the Inca citadel could have been a retreat for Inca leaders.
 Nowadays, more than 1 million people visit Machu Picchu annually.
 In 1983, UNESCO declared Machu Picchu a World Heritage Site. and, in 2007, it was voted one of the New Seven Wonders of the World.

 A tour to Machu Picchu with Rebecca Adventure Travel is like stepping into a thrilling dream.
-You’d be dazzled by the electric blue skies and spectacular Incan architecture.
+The electric blue skies and spectacular Incan architecture would dazzle you.

 Rebecca Adventure Travel offers tours from 4 to 21 days around Peru, so you can discover this enigmatic country!